rojaff/AmazonDeforestation/README.md

 - Spatial_CV: Full model containing all 20 predictor variables & spatial blocks cross-validation, and assessment of model accuracy across temporal and spatial scales.
 - Predictions: Deforestation predictions based on the selected models, deforestation predictions in protected areas and indigenous lands, and final effect plots.
 - Utilities: Set of utility functions.
+- SUbset_CV: Full models, spatial blocks cross-validation, and deforestation predictions for the ALtamira region.